Make takeout at home with this award-winning Chinese Pan-Fried Beef Noodles Recipe! This easy recipe is made in just one pan.

 Toppings (optional):

-• additional diced green onions, sesame seeds, crushed red pepper flakes
+• additional diced green onions, sesame seeds, red pepper flakes

 Instructions

-6. Sauté the beef: Pat the beef strips dry with a paper towel to remove any excess moisture.
-Then, add beef to skillet and sear for 3 minutes per side, until golden brown.
+• Sear the beef: Pat the beef strips dry with a paper towel to remove any excess moisture.
+Then, add beef to the skillet and sear in a single layer for 3 minutes per side, until golden brown.

-7. Remove steak strips from skillet and allow to rest on a separate plate.
+• Remove steak strips from the skillet and allow to rest on a separate, paper towel-lined plate.

-8. Return skillet to burner and add remaining ½ tablespoons of oil.
+• Return the skillet to the burner and add the remaining ½ tablespoons of oil.
 Heat over low-medium heat.